-This version (full recipe with ingredient amounts) has just 8 easy steps if you break down the instructions to their simplest level:
+This version has just 8 easy steps if you break down the instructions to their simplest level:

 - Clean the vegetables.
 Tip – Cut the leeks in half lengthwise and wash the inside layers carefully and thoroughly.
 Dirt often hides inside the leek.

 - Peel the potatoes.

 - Cut up the leeks and potatoes into small pieces, but don’t be too concerned about the size of the pieces, as the soup will be puréed.